ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 - When a block is rolled back from a non-finalized chain tip...
 (TODO)

 ### Sprout
-- Every finalized block needs its own copy of the Sprout note commitment tree accurate to that block (😿)
+- Every finalized block stores a separate copy of the Sprout note commitment tree (😿), as of that block.
+- When finalizing a block, the Sprout note commitment tree for that block is stored in the state.
+(The trees for previous blocks also remain in the state.)
 - Every block in each non-finalized chain gets its own copy of the Sprout note commitment tree.
 The initial tree is cloned from the note commitment tree of the finalized tip or fork root.
 - When a block is added to a non-finalized chain tip, the Sprout note commitment tree is cloned, then updated with the note commitments from that block.
 - When a block is rolled back from a non-finalized chain tip, the trees for each block are deleted, along with that block.